RobBednark/quiz-me/README.md

 * 12/21/14 Add tasks to either github issues or to Trello
 * 11/17/14 add ability to select all or none for tags
 * 10/20/14 add search ability, to search questions/answers for specified keywords
-* 10/20/14 in the admin, when viewing a question, show the answer as an inline
+* 10/20/14 in the admin, when viewing a question, show the answer as an inline that can also be edited; likewise, when viewing an answer, show the question inline  #high
 * 10/20/14 in the admin, when viewing a question, add a link to jump to the answer to view/edit it
 * 10/19/14 upgrade Django to latest (currently using 1.6.7; latest is 1.7)
 * 10/18/14 per Steven Jonas, have a way to find other questions (or bookmarked webpages) with similar content to help form associations and new insights